 The experts at Quincy Bioscience conduct research as well as partner with academic laboratories and research institutions to look for innovative strategies to protect and preserve memory and other cognitive functions.

 Madison Memory Study

-The study protocol builds upon the evidence in previous pilot studies which demonstrated apoaequorin improved memory as measured by participant reported outcomes.
+The study protocol builds upon the evidence in previous pilot studies which demonstrated the patented protein apoaequorin improved memory as measured by participant reported outcomes.
 The technology which MMS uses to measure cognitive changes in participants is a computer based assessment using software developed by CogState Ltd., a global provider of cognitive testing products and services.
 Participants were tested at baseline and then re-assessed four more times during the three month period.

 What Was Tested in the Madison Memory Study